 Dhaulagiri Circuit Trek

 • An adventure of great bio-diversity from lush green forest to arctic terrains.

-• Adventure around massive remorseless fields of ice, moraine and glaciers.
+• Adventure around massive remorseless fields of ice, moraine, and glaciers.

+Dhaulagiri Circuit Trek